Our refrigerator died yesterday. Slowly. While we were away all day. We didn’t realize it until this morning.

 Take your Groceries number and divide it up among your new Groceries categories.
 Just don’t forget to check those category balances every time you buy food!

-For more details and some time to ask questions, you might want to check out our 20-minute workshop, Saving Money On Groceries.
+For more details and some time to ask questions, you might want to check out our Q&A session about Saving Money On Groceries.
 It’s one of my favorite classes to teach.